 Our lens selection basically pairs a wider lens with a longer one, so common combos with the two cameras are Fuji 16mm f/1.4 + Fuji 35mm f/2, or Fuji 23mm f/1.4 + Fuji 56mm f/1.2.
 Our walkaround lens when we’re doing personal work is normally the Fuji 35mm f/2.

 Speaking of personal work – that was also a big motivator to change to these bodies.
 Previously, we would rarely touch our larger DSLR bodies when we were casually travelling outside of wedding days.
-One FujiFilm body now accompanies us pretty much everywhere.
+One FujiFilm body and a couple of Fuji X mount lenses now accompany us pretty much everywhere.

 Inside Cole and Jakob’s camera bags in 2016: